anashwin/da-SNE/README.md

 This software package will hopefully contain a density-aware modification of the Barnes-Hut implementation of t-SNE by Van Der Maaten

+All of the following is taken from Van Der Maaten's repository: https://github.com/lvdmaaten/bhtsne

 # Installation #